-As explained earlier our main concern in this paper is not directly inferring the evolutionary history of the alpha-satellite DNA.
+As explained earlier, our main concern in this paper is not directly inferring the evolutionary history of the alpha-satellite DNA.
 Methods for solving this problem assume that tandem duplications are the only source of tandem DNA evolution.
-We rather focus on how likely it is that the alpha satellite sequences evolve solely through unequal crossover events resulting in tandem duplications and deletions.
-One recent work [14] investigates a similar reconstructing a duplication model from phylogeny (RDMP) problem.
+We rather focus on how likely it is that the alpha-satellite sequences evolve solely through unequal crossover events resulting in tandem duplications and deletions.
+One recent work (Tang et al., 2002) investigates a similar reconstruction of a duplication model from phylogeny (RDMP) problem.
 Here, given as the input (1) the complete sequence of a tandem DNA array and (2) the (binary) phylogenetic tree of its basic repeat units, the goal is to check whether there exists a sequence of tandem duplication events that can produce the complete tandem array from a single repeat unit.
-A quadratic time algorithm for this problem is given in [14], and an optimal linear time algorithm is given in [17].
+A quadratic time algorithm for this problem is given by Tang et al. (2002), and an optimal linear time algorithm is given by Zhang et al. (2002).

-Unfortunately the nature of the sequence data we use and the specific problem we need to address limits the applicability of the available methods for our purposes.
+Unfortunately, the nature of the sequence data we use and the specific problem we need to address limits the applicability of the available methods for our purposes.
 In particular, they usually require the tandem array sequence in question to be complete and correctly assembled.
-Furthermore the basic question we consider is different.
-For example the algorithms in [14], and [17] aim to find whether it is possible that tandem duplication can be the sole mechanism behind the evolution of a tandem DNA array.
+Furthermore, the basic question we consider is different.
+The algorithms of Tang et al. (2002) and Zhang et al. (2002) aim to find whether it is possible that tandem duplication can be the sole mechanism behind the evolution of a tandem DNA array.
 We would rather like to compute how probable it is that the DNA array was produced via tandem duplications only.

 One more issue that we had to consider is related to input data reliability.
-Although heterochromatic regions have not been a target of HGP [8] there is now a large number of sequenced clones that contain large blocks of contiguous alpha-satellite DNA.
-Unfortunately many of the clones that contain these monomers are unfinished draft sequences.
+Although heterochromatic regions have not been a target of HGP (International Human Genome Sequencing Consortium, 2001) there is now a large number of sequenced clones that contain large blocks of contiguous alpha-satellite DNA.
+Unfortunately, many of the clones that contain these monomers are unfinished draft sequences.
 They contain large gaps and the order of the monomers is suspect.
-Furthermore the relative locations of these clones in their respective chromosomes are largely unknown.
-These issues are not unique to alpha-satellite sequences, however input data reliability has never been considered in the context of tandem repeat history reconstruction.
+Furthermore, the relative locations of these clones in their respective chromosomes are largely unknown.
+These issues are not unique to alpha-satellite sequences; however, input data reliability has never been considered in the context of tandem repeat history reconstruction.2